How many times have we seen those sentiments albeit with different phrasing?

 So why is this self-evident point so routinely ignored?

 Jobs may go unfilled for months while an employer seeks exactly the right experience.
 In consultancy, employers can significantly damage the profitability of projects by employing associates while they try and hire the “ideal” permanent hire.
-Note this is not to suggest skills/experience have no relevance: just that they are only part of the make-up of a great hire and one that is often exaggerated.
+This is not to suggest skills/experience have no relevance!
+Simply that they are only part of the make-up of a great hire and one that is often exaggerated.

 There are a few reasons employers often choose to prioritise skill over character:

-- When deciding on shortlisting it’s easier to see and evaluate skills and experience on a CV than judge character from a CV.
+- When deciding on shortlisting for interview it’s easier to evaluate skills and experience than judge character from a CV.
 The latter can be broadly inferred by an experienced CV reviewer but is ultimately more subjective

-- There is no easy way to define a set of character/personality/talent traits so it’s difficult for an employer and recruiter to establish what a role or business might need let alone agree on them.
+- It can be difficult to define a set of character/personality/talent traits so it’s difficult for an employer and recruiter to establish what a role or business might need let alone agree on them.
 Thus companies risk hiring “me-too” staff.
 Not always a bad thing but a clear risk of ignoring other talent(s) and anathema for Diversity.

-- Sometimes certain experience IS actually necessary!
-Clearly one wouldn’t want to be treated in hospital by someone with a great attitude or character but no knowledge or skill!
+- Sometimes certain experience IS actually necessary however.
+One wouldn’t want to be treated in hospital by someone with a great attitude or character but no knowledge or skill!

 So why should firms consider hiring character over obvious skills and experience?

-Admittedly in the field of management consultancy recruitment, demonstrable relevant experience on a CV will often make the difference between employees being billable and not.
-Sometimes, however, that’s just a fig leaf.
-Employers can take so long waiting to hire the right skill set that they could have hired a less close fit candidate and equipped them with the skills and experience in the time.
+In the field of management consultancy recruitment, demonstrable relevant experience on a CV may make the difference between employees being billable and not.
+Sometimes, however employers can take so long waiting to hire the right skill set that they could have hired a less close fit candidate and equipped them with the skills and experience in the time.

 An innovative firm we met recently does just that.
 They overwhelmingly hire on culture and personal attributes and then give new consultants free to clients for a period to gain the experience to make them billable.
 All parties including the client are happy.
 This can be a more efficient approach and worth the investment to provide them with those extra skills.
-Furthermore, how long the wait might be to find the right consultancy candidate is often unknown so it can be better to make a decision rather than none at all.
+Furthermore likely duration of the time to find the right experience in a candidate is often unknown so it can be better to make a decision rather than none at all.

 Clearly, if a candidate with both character and skill is available then that’s an easy hire.

-Often however employers search for months for the “ideal” candidate, only to end up compromising on the character and personality traits that are much more important to both success in the role and the success of the business and therefore arguably the worst outcome.
+Often however employers, especially seeking to fill management consultancy jobs, can search for months for the “ideal” candidate.
+Sometimes they have to end up compromising on the character and personality traits that are actually much more important to success in the role and the business.
+Probably the worst outcome.

 For more information on optimising your hiring approach or attracting the best candidates email Chris Sale, Managing Director, Prism Executive Recruitment [email protected], call him on 01344 636426 or visit our Client Services page.